-To prepare for Colombia's transition to peace, Claudia and her colleagues are examining issues that could imperil the accords and affect citizens' confidence in the peace process.
-Based on that research, they are designing projects for the regions most affected, focusing on projects such as road repair and the restoration of community centers, hospitals and schools.
+In 2016, in order to prepare for Colombia's transition to peace, Claudia and her colleagues examined issues that could imperil the accords and affect citizens' confidence in the peace process.

-"Maximizing 'peace dividends' and making them visible will be a crucial aspect of the peace process," Claudia says.
+"Maximizing 'peace dividends' and making them visible is a crucial aspect of the peace process," Claudia says.

 As a peace studies master's student at the Notre Dame, Claudia studied both peace theory and practical approaches to conflict.

-Before coming to the Kroc Institute, Claudia conducted research for the Conflict Analysis Resource Center in BogotÌÁ and also monitored media coverage for the presidential campaign.
+Before coming to the Kroc Institute, Claudia conducted research for the Conflict Analysis Resource Center in Bogotá and also monitored media coverage for the presidential campaign.

 "What I enjoy most about my current work is witnessing and contributing to this historic moment in my country after 50 years of conflict," Claudia says.
 "To work side-by-side with leaders so committed to the peace process is truly a privilege."